high-dimensional/tumour-seg/README.md

 ## Efficiency
-On GPU-accelerated hardware (prototyped with a RTX NVIDIA 3090Ti), time to segment per patient is approximately 10-15 seconds.
+On GPU-accelerated hardware (prototyped on a NVIDIA GeForce RTX 3090 Ti), time to segment per patient is approximately 10-15 seconds.

 ## Usage queries